mrdominguez/parallel-ssh-scp/README.md

 - The actual password string (**not recommended**).
 - A file containing the password.

-If not set, no password will be used.
+If not set, the password will be undefined.

 ## Usage